arjkb/graph-coloring/README.md

 ```

-You may have to modify `creategraph.py` to generate the exact type of graphs you want. <br/> E-Mail me for help with this.
+You may have to modify `creategraph.py` to generate the exact type of graphs you want.

 ---
 ### Team Members